Did anyone win the $820M Mega Millions jackpot?

-WASHINGTON — The Mega Millions jackpot is nearing $1 billion after no one won the $720 million prize Friday.
-The jackpot now sits at $820 million for Tuesday night's drawing.
+WASHINGTON — The Mega Millions jackpot is inching closer to $1 billion after no one won the $820 million prize Tuesday.
+The jackpot now sits at $910 million for Friday night's drawing.

+Two players won at least $1 million: a ticket in Maryland matched five white balls but not the Mega Ball, and another in Texas is worth $4 million thanks to the added Megaplier.

 The prize is now the eighth-largest U.S. lottery prize and the fifth-largest in Mega Millions history.
 July has been a hot month for lottery prizes after a ticket sold in downtown Los Angeles won the $1.08 billion Powerball jackpot.